SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Theoretical Results

+In Eqs. \ref{eq:causes} and \ref{eq:causesQ}, the term $P(L_l|C_k)$ is fixed by the data-generation process.
+As a consequence, to minimize cross-entropy between $P(L)$ and $Q(L)$ is to minimize cross-entropy between $P(C)$ and $Q(C)$, which SoftHebb does (see \cref{eq:xent_c}).

+Therefore, SoftHebb minimizes cross-entropy $H^{L}_Q$ between its implicit model of the labels and the true labels $L$:

+This is remarkable, given that SoftHebb never accesses the labels or any other supervisory signal.

-This is because, in Eqs. \ref{eq:causes} and \ref{eq:causesQ}, the dependence of the labels on the true causes $P(D_d|C_k)$ is fixed by the data generation process.
-To obtain $Q(D_d|\boldsymbol{x})$ and measure the cross-entropy, the causal structure $P(D_d|C)$ is missing, but it can be represented by a supervised classifier $Q_2(D_d|Q(C|\boldsymbol{x}))$ of SoftHebb's outputs, trained using the labels $D_d$.
-Therefore, by (a) unsupervised training of SoftHebb, then (b) training a supervised classifier on top, and finally (c1) repeating the training of SoftHebb with the same initial weights and ordering of the training inputs, while (c2) measuring the trained classifier's loss, we can observe the cross-entropy loss $H^{labels}$ of SoftHebb while it is being minimized, and infer that $H^{causes}$ is also minimized (Eq. \ref{eq:argminHQ}).
-We call this the post-hoc cross-entropy method, and we have used it in our experiments (Section \ref{sec:exp_cross} and Fig. \ref{fig:performance} C and D) to evaluate the learning process in a theoretically sound manner.
+\paragraph*{Measuring loss minimization: Post-hoc cross-entropy} It has not been obvious how to correctly measure the loss of an unsupervised WTA network during the learning process, since the ground truth for \textit{causes} $C$ is often not available, even if \textit{labels} $L$ are available, as we reasoned above.
+Using our theoretical result about cross-entropy minimization, here we propose a method for measuring the loss minimization during training in spite of this cause-label mismatch.
+To obtain $Q(L_l|\boldsymbol{x})$ of \cref{eq:causesQ} and measure the cross-entropy, the causal structure $P(L_l|C)$ (see \cref{fig:causal}, red) is missing, but it can be represented by a supervised classifier $Q_2(L_l|Q(C|\boldsymbol{x}))$ of SoftHebb's outputs, trained using the labels $L_l$.
+Therefore, by (a) unsupervised training of SoftHebb, then (b) training a supervised classifier on top, and finally (c1) repeating the training of SoftHebb with the same initial weights and ordering of the training inputs as in step (a), while (c2) measuring the trained classifier's loss, we can observe the cross-entropy loss $H^{L}$ of SoftHebb while it is being minimized, and infer that $H^{C}$ is also minimized (Eq.\ \ref{eq:argminHQ}).
+We call this the \textit{post-hoc cross-entropy} method, and it enables evaluation of the learning process in a theoretically sound manner during experimentation (see \cref{sec:exp_cross} and \cref{fig:performance}C).